Academic Program SpecialistAlyssa Evans

 Florida National University

-Respiratory Therapy LabYou'll acquire the skills you need to be successful in Gulf Coast State College's state-of-the-art respiratory therapy lab where you will get the hand-on experience you need in a safe environment.
+Respiratory Care LabYou'll acquire the skills you need to be successful in Gulf Coast State College's state-of-the-art respiratory care lab where you will get the hand-on experience you need in a safe environment.

 Are you ready to get Started ?

-How to apply to the Respiratory Therapy Program
+How to apply to the Respiratory Care Program

 First, you must complete the general admission application to Gulf Coast State College.
 Visit the Gulf Coast admissions page to learn more about the application process.